Which countries have the highest nickel reserves in the world? Australia, Brazil and Russia are at the top of the list.

 Reserves: 7.6 million MT

-Russia, which was the world’s second-largest nickel producer in 2016, holds a vast amount of reserves at 7.6 million MT.
-The country saw a slight fall in nickel production last year, putting out 256,000 MT compared to 269,000 MT in 2015.
+Russia, which fell from second down to the world’s sixth-largest nickel producer in 2017, holds a vast amount of nickel reserves at 7.6 million MT.
+The country saw a production drop last year, putting out 180,000 MT compared to 222,000 MT in 2016.

 Reserves: 5.5 million MT

 Cuba is not a major producer of nickel, but its reserves of the metal stand at 5.5 million MT.
-According to Reuters, nickel is one of the top foreign exchange earners for Cuba’s beleaguered economy, and the country averaged production of around 74,000 tonnes in the decade after 2000.
-Since then its nickel export earnings have been hit by plant obsolescence and low nickel prices.
+According to Reuters, nickel is one of the top foreign exchange earners for Cuba’s beleaguered economy, and the country’s production plateaued at 51,000 tonnes in 2017.
+Since then, its nickel export earnings have been hit by plant obsolescence and low nickel prices.

 More nickel reserves by country

-Australia, Brazil, Russia, New Caledonia and Cuba have the highest nickel reserves in the world, but many other countries also hold significant reserves of the metal.
+Australia, Brazil, Russia, Cuba and the Philippines have the highest nickel reserves in the world, but many other countries also hold significant reserves.
 Here’s a quick look at where other nations stand:

-Various other countries account for nickel reserves totaling 6.5 million MT, and the world total stands at 78 million MT.
+Various other countries account for nickel reserves totaling 6.5 million MT, and the world total for nickel reserves stands at 74 million MT.

 Don’t forget to follow us @INN_Resource for real-time news updates.